 This post will show you how to protect your privacy online.

-Grassroots movements put increasing pressure on local and national governments to act on behalf of protecting the data privacy rights of ordinary citizens that finally translated into fairly stringent data laws, such as, the General Data Protection Regulation (EU) 2016/679 (GDPR) in the European Union, the Brazilian General Data Protection Law (Lei Geral de Proteção de Dados Pessoais or LGPD), the Protection of Personal Information Act in South Africa and the combined California Consumer Privacy Act (CCPA) and the California Privacy Rights Act (CPRA) data privacy regime in California.
+Grassroots movements put increasing pressure on local and national governments to act on behalf of protecting the data privacy rights of ordinary citizens that, finally translated into fairly stringent data laws, such as:

-“The right to be forgotten” is a newly-fangled term but the GDPR and CPRA both allow for this right to digital users.
-Many technology companies, especially high profile ones, have user data going back years, if not decades, that includes minutiae such as, every site visited on particular days, preferences, shopping habits, political views, and much more.
-The right to be forgotten grants users the right to ask that data be deleted and surrender this information.
+Many technology companies, exceptionally high-profile, have user data going back years, if not decades, that includes minutiae such as every site visited on particular days, preferences, shopping habits, political views, and much more.

 Why Is Privacy Important?